rsdoiel/rsdoiel.github.io/blog/2020/08/15/Portable-Oberon-7.md

 ## Working with standard input

-By R. S. Doiel, 2020-08-15
+By R. S. Doiel, 2020-08-15 (updated: 2020-09-05)

 Karl Landström's [OBNC](https://miasap.se/obnc/), Oberon-7 compiler,
 comes with an Oberon-2 inspired set of modules described in the Oakwood Guidelines as well as several very useful additions making Oberon-7 suitable for writing programs in a POSIX environment.
-We're going to explore two of the Oakwood modules and three of Karl's own additions in this post as we create a program called [SlowCat](SlowCat.Mod).
+We're going to explore three of the Oakwood modules and two of Karl's own additions in this post as we create a program called [SlowCat](SlowCat.Mod).
 I am using the term "portable" to mean the code can be compiled using OBNC on macOS, Linux, and Raspberry Pi OS and Windows 10